ZeeSpire/zss-afk-site/_posts/en/2022-04-21-noua-bucatarie-romaneasca.markdown

 featured-image-style: full-width # can be left, centered, full-width
 ---

 I found out about Noua Restaurant through a simple story on Instagram.
 Just a photo, posted without too many words, made me want to know more about this restaurant.
-Eventually, a more comprehensive Google review sold me on visiting the [restaurant](https://nouarestaurant.ro){:target="_blank"}.
+Eventually, a more comprehensive Google review sold me on visiting the [restaurant](https://nouarestaurant.ro){:target="_blank" rel="nofollow"}.

 Noua is located in a house in the old part of Bucharest, with a garden transformed into a terrace when the weather allows it, on Popa Nan Street, no. 7.
 It is advisable to go there with a reservation made and ask for details on the phone in case you have questions about their menu.